Skip to contents

 greenhouses_model <- maxnet::maxnet(

-p = training_df[["greenhouses"]],
+p = linaria_training[["greenhouses"]],

-data = training_df[, linaria_predictors]
+data = linaria_training[, linaria_predictors]

 )

 We project each model onto the environmental raster using terra::predict() with type = "cloglog", which returns values bounded between 0 and 1 that can be interpreted as occurrence probability.
-The option clamp = TRUE restricts predictions to the environmental envelope seen during training.

 linaria_prediction <- terra::predict(